 Lung cancer may not cause any symptoms, especially in the early stages of disease.

-The following signs and symptoms of lung cancer may also be caused by many other conditions and are not specific to lung cancer.
-Talk to your doctor if you have any of the following:
+The following signs and symptoms of non-small cell and small cell lung cancer may also be caused by many other conditions and are not specific to lung cancer.
+Talk to your doctor if you have any of the following:1,2,3

 The tumor can block off an airway and interfere with breathing.
 When an airway is blocked, mucus trapped in the lung may become infected, resulting in pneumonia.
-Lung cancer can also cause fluid to build up in the space between the lungs and the ribs.
-This compresses the spongy lung tissue so that the air sacs can’t fill with air, causing shortness of breath.
+Lung cancer can also cause fluid to build up in the space between the lungs and the ribs, causing shortness of breath.

 - A cough that gets worse or does not go away